So the World Will Know

 If Thats Not Love

 Many times, I will start on a song with a melody and some lyrics.
 For this one, the music came first, and I had no idea what the lyrics would be.
-It seemed to be a soothing, reassuring tone, but I was at a loss for a while.
+It seemed to have a soothing, reassuring tone, but I was at a loss for a while.
 I brought the music to the team and asked what came to mind when they listened to the piano part.
 The replies were various and not what I was looking for.
 I wanted it to be a song of hope and reassurance, so I looked to God’s promises.
 I asked myself, how can I be sure of God’s love?
 What evidence is there in the bible?
-Well, clearly, there’s Jesus’ life, ministry and crucifixion.
+Well, there’s Jesus’ life, ministry and crucifixion.
 There’s also His promise to “wipe every tear from every eye,” on His return.
 What else could prompt an all-powerful God to make Himself as vulnerable as a little child, and teach and serve people, obviously far below Him?
 To be obedient to death, even death on a cross?
 To rise again, proving once and for all the power and love of God, to convict and encourage us into a loving relationship with Him?
 If it’s not love, what could it be?

-Tenderness and Love
+Tenderness And Love

 I had a friend’s upcoming baptism in mind while I was writing “Tenderness and Love.”
 It celebrates God’s love and grace, and I couldn’t shake the image of God holding me tenderly in His loving arms, as I bemoaned my failures and weaknesses.
 I felt He was telling me I’m forgiven by the Father, ransomed by the Son and guided by the Spirit.
 I imagined the smile on His face as my friend took that step of faith, as he was lowered into the water, to emerge a new creation in Christ.
 As the parable of the Prodigal Son demonstrates, no matter our sins and failures, God is waiting with open arms to welcome us home.

-Wonder of Your Love
+Wonder Of Your Love

 This was written as a call to worship, to prepare hearts to enter into God’s presence at the beginning of a service.
 I remember this one running the continual loop, mostly at work, taking a few minutes here and there to scribble down lyrics as they came to me.